NAUbackup/VmBackup/README.md

 The vm-export and vdi-export each have an associated process list where each entry is of the form vm-name:max_backups.
 The :max_backups is optional, and if specified then is the maximum number of backups to maintain for this vm-name.
 Otherwise, the global max_backups is in effect for the given vm-name.
 At the completion of every successful VM vm-export/vdi-operation, the oldest backup(s) are deleted using the  in effect vm-name:max_backups value.

-The following VM selection operations apply for both the vm-export and vdi-export; (1) load all single vm-name:max_backups with no wildcard into the associated process list, (2) for any vm-pattern*:max_backups, query the XenServer and load each applicable vm-name into the associated process list and do not replace the VMs from step 1, then finally (3) remove any excluded VMs from the process list VMs.
+The following VM selection operations apply for both the vm-export and vdi-export; (1) load all single vm-name:max_backups with no wildcard into the associated process list, (2) for any vm-prefix*:max_backups, query the XenServer and load each applicable vm-name into the associated process list and do not replace the VMs from step 1, then finally (3) remove any excluded VMs from the process list VMs.
 By using the `preview` option then the scope of the given VmBackup run is clearly defined.

 For any individual VmBackup.py run, then any single VM should not be in both vm-export and vdi-export process lists, otherwise an error will occur.
 The convention is that a VM is backed up with a vm-export or a vdi-export, but not both.
 If at some point in time a VM grows in number of /dev/xvdX disks where it is required to switch from vm-export to vdi-export, then the same /snapshots/BACKUPS/vm-name structure continues.
 Since in this case the backups are ordered by date with a mix of vdi-export and older vm-export backups, then eventually the vm-export backups will be deleted.
 One technique to save any of the older vm-exports from automatically deleting is to simply rename /snapshots/BACKSUPS/vm-name to /snapshots/BACKSUPS/vm-name_xva at time of the conversion to vdi-export.